gofynd/fdk-client-golang/documentation/APPLICATION.md

 #### createAbuseReport
-post a new abuse request
+Post a new abuse request

 ```golang